tomduck/pandoc-eqnos/README.md

 **NEW:** For html, equation numbers are now written into a span and justified right.
 Before, the equation numbers were written directly into the equation.
 This is a big change, but has significant benefits.
-Please file an Issue if you encounter difficulties.
+Please submit a report to our [Issues tracker] if you encounter difficulties.

 pandoc-eqnos 0.15